Toji temple [東寺]

 There are many buidings in the precincts.

-Koudo is the old temple rebuit in 1491, and has many statues of Buddha which are designated as national treasures and important cultural properties.
+16 statues of them are designated as national treasures and the others are designated as important cultural properties.

 The height is 54.8 meters, and it is the highest wooden building in Japan.